 High Earners are Frequent Coupon Users

-Half of People with earnings estimating around $150,000 or more use promo codes, voucher codes or coupons at least 50 times a year.
+Half of the People with earnings estimating around $150,000 or more use promo codes, voucher codes, or coupons at least 50 times a year.

 Coupons Aren’t Rare – Each American Could Find Over 1000 Coupons a Year

-Up to 43% of consumers believe that investing time and efforts in couponing is good if the discount offered is worth 25%.
+Up to 43% of consumers believe that investing time and effort in couponing is good if the discount offered is worth 25%.

-According to multiple researches conducted, young adults own a bad reputation associated with their spending habits but at the same time they are more cost conscious than they get credited for.
-Over 90% millennial admit they use coupons to plan out their shopping list and over 50% said that they are growing in coupon usage.
-So the cost consciousness of people aged between 18 to 34 years outpaced any other age group.
+According to multiple types of research conducted, young adults own a bad reputation associated with their spending habits but at the same time, they are more cost-conscious than they get credited for.
+Over 90% of millennials admit they use coupons to plan out their shopping list and over 50% said that they are growing in coupon usage.
+So the cost-consciousness of people aged between 18 to 34 years outpaced any other age group.

 Grocery Coupons Covers a Small Proportion of All the Deals

-A survey through years suggested that over 60% of printed coupons belong to non-food items like cleaning products, clothing like Mensitaly coupon code, office supplies and restaurant meals.
+A survey through the years suggested that over 60% of printed coupons belong to non-food items like cleaning products, clothing like Mensitaly discount codes, office supplies, and restaurant meals.